Selected Exhibitions & Commissions

 2019 Visual Magic, invitational exhibit of Oregon artists, Jordan Schnitzer Museum of Art, Eugene, Oregon

-Blackfish Gallery 40th Anniversary, invitational show, Blackfish Gallery, Portland, Oregon
+Blackfish Gallery 40th Anniversary, invitational group show, Blackfish Gallery, Portland, Oregon

 Maryhill Favorites: Still Life, paintings from the permanent collection, Maryhill Museum, Goldendale, Washington